Cerus Corporation (CERS) Shares Up Despite Recent Market Volatility

-The stock price of Cerus Corporation (NASDAQ: CERS) has jumped by 5.03 compared to previous close of 1.79.
+The stock of Cerus Corporation (NASDAQ: CERS) has increased by 4.64 when compared to last closing price of 1.94.Despite this, the company has seen a gain of 2.01% in its stock price over the last five trading days.

 Is It Worth Investing in Cerus Corporation (NASDAQ: CERS) Right Now?